Codecademy/docs/content/python/glossaries/file-methods/close.md

 ## Definition
 ***
-The `close()` method allows the user to close an open file within the IDE.
+The `.close()` method allows the user to close an open file within the IDE.

 ## Syntax
 ***